allison-zhou-phd/SBA_Loans_Risk_Analysis/README.md

 ### 3.1.
 Location (State) <a name="state"></a>

 Location (in this case State) can be a possible indicator for potential loan risk.
 The 50 states and Washington DC have different economic environments and industry concentration, therefore leading to different default rates.
 As shown by the heat map below, loan default rates definitely vary across states with Florida leading the pack at around 27.4%.
-This could be explained by Florida suffering more from the boom and bust of real estate cycles, as well as more natural disaters like typhoons.
+This could be explained by Florida suffering more from the boom and bust of real estate cycles, as well as more natural disaters like hurricanes.
 In contrast, western states like Montana and Wyoming have lower loan default rates (in the 6% range).
 This could be because these states traditionally relies on the oil and mineral industries which were more or less stable during the sample periods.

 ![](images/default_state.png)